PDP-4: Hardware

 The PDP-4's console typewriter was a Teletype Model 28 ASR, with a built in paper tape reader and paper tape punch.

-The system's memory cycle is 8 microseconds, compared to 5 microseconds for the PDP-1.
+The PDP-4 system used magnetic core memory, with memory cycle of 8 microseconds, slower than 5 microseconds of the PDP-1.
+However, the access time was only 2 microseconds.
+The system had a memory capacity between 1024 and 32768 12-bit words (i.e. the memory capacity was from 2,304 to 73,728 bytes).

 The PDP-4 weighs about 1090 lb.

 Mass storage

 Both the PDP-1 and the PDP-4 were introduced as paper tape-based systems.
 The only use, if any, for IBM-compatible 200 BPI or 556 BPI magnetic tape was for data.
 The use of "mass storage" drums - not even a megabyte and non-removable - were an available option, but were not in the spirit of the “personal” or serially shared systems that DEC offered.

 It was in this setting that DEC introduced DECtape, initially called "MicroTape", for both the PDP-1 and PDP-4.

 Software

 DEC provided an editor, an assembler, and a FORTRAN II compiler.
 The assembler was different from that of the PDP-1 in two ways: